How Diana Taurasi built a successful career. Explore key moments that defined the journey.

 In 2014, Diana Taurasi signed an endorsement deal with Nike.

-In 2014, Diana Taurasi won her third WNBA championship with the Phoenix Mercury, and she was named the WNBA Finals MVP for the second time.
+In 2014, Diana Taurasi won her third WNBA championship with the Phoenix Mercury and was named the WNBA Finals MVP for the second time.

-On February 3, 2015, Diana Taurasi announced that she would sit out the 2015 WNBA season at the request of her Russian Premier League team, UMMC Ekaterinburg, for a higher salary.
+On February 3, 2015, Diana Taurasi announced that she would sit out the 2015 WNBA season at the request of her Russian Premier League team, UMMC Ekaterinburg, due to being offered more money than her WNBA salary.

-In 2015, UMMC offered Diana Taurasi a deal to skip the 2015 WNBA season to rest due to injury and the resulting EuroLeague final loss.
+In 2015, UMMC offered Diana Taurasi a deal to skip the WNBA season to rest due to an injury.

-In May 2017, Diana Taurasi signed a multi-year contract extension with the Phoenix Mercury.
-Later that month, she became the first player in league history to reach 7,000 points, 1,500 rebounds, and 1,500 assists.
+In May 2017, Diana Taurasi signed a multi-year contract extension with the Mercury and became the first player in league history to reach 7,000 points, 1,500 rebounds, and 1,500 assists.
+Later, on June 18, she became the WNBA's all-time leading scorer.

 On June 18, 2017, Diana Taurasi became the WNBA's all-time leading scorer.

-In December 2017, Diana Taurasi announced her retirement from European competition, though she was expected to play through the end of the 2017-2018 season with UMMC.
+In December 2017, Diana Taurasi announced her retirement from European competition.

-On May 18, 2018, against the Dallas Wings, Diana Taurasi became the first player in WNBA history to make 1,000 3-pointers.
+On May 18, 2018, Diana Taurasi became the first player in WNBA history to make 1,000 3-pointers in a game against the Dallas Wings.

-On June 5, 2018, Diana Taurasi became the first player in WNBA history to score 8,000 points in an 80–74 victory against the Liberty.
+On June 5, 2018, Diana Taurasi became the first player in WNBA history to score 8,000 points in a victory against the Liberty.

-On July 8, 2018, Diana Taurasi became the league's all-time leader in field goals made in an 84–77 victory against the Connecticut Sun, surpassing Tina Thompson.
+On July 8, 2018, Diana Taurasi became the league's all-time leader in field goals made in a victory against the Connecticut Sun.

-In 2018, Diana Taurasi won a gold medal at the FIBA World Cup as a member of the U.S. national team.
+In 2018, Diana Taurasi won a FIBA World Cup as a member of the U.S. national team.

 In September 2019, Diana Taurasi confirmed that she intended to play for the team in 2020.

-On August 23, 2020, Diana Taurasi scored a season-high 34 points in an 88–87 victory over the Washington Mystics.
-She honored the late Kobe Bryant on his birthday by wearing number 8 along with his last name on her jersey.
+On August 23, 2020, Diana Taurasi scored a season-high of 34 points in a victory against the Washington Mystics while honoring Kobe Bryant's birthday by wearing his number 8 jersey with his last name.
+The Phoenix Mercury finished the season with a 13-9 record.

 In February 2021, Diana Taurasi re-signed with the Phoenix Mercury on a two-year deal.